adamralph/adamralph.github.com/_posts/2014-03-15-no-tech-lead.md

 The 'good' and 'bad' personality traits apply to all team members.

-Every team has members with (sometimes widly) varying skills and levels of experience and these should be embraced as the team self organises rather than elevating an individual to a special status.
+Every team has members with (sometimes wildly) varying skills and levels of experience and these should be embraced as the team self organises rather than elevating an individual to a special status.

 Team members earn respect *from one another* through technical competence and experience.